 Growing Forsythia is easy, just plant and neglect.
 Forsythia is deciduous and so in the winter the branches are bare and the flowers are followed by small fresh green leaves.
 Forsythia is grow and flower best in full sun.
 Forsythia is a very common spring shrub and does produce a really cheerful bright yellow display.

-Related to the familiar yellow Forsythia is Abeliophyllum. distichum, common name white forsythia, which originates from Korea and bears fragrant white flowers spring.
-A very attractive shrub growing to about 1.5m fully hardy H6, but the flowers can be damaged by frost which can turn the emerging tips black.
+Some gardeners find the bright yellow of the Forsythia a bit too brash, in which case consider the related White Forsythia.
+Abeliophyllum. distichum is a white form commonly known as forsythia, which originates from Korea and bears fragrant white flowers spring.
+A very attractive shrub growing to about 1.5m fully hardy but only as H6, and the flowers can be damaged by frost which can turn the emerging tips black.
 For this reason, although fully hardy, it is best planted in sheltered spot and in full sun.
 It will grow on acid and alkaline soils and can be trained up a south facing wall.